Stitching Community Together

 We have a written tutorial available as well as a video tutorial.
 We can help you with materials and supplies if needed.
 If you would like someone to come help your group get started let us know.
 We have ambassadors who can help.

-We will have stitch days at our space throughout the summer so check the website for details.
+We will have stitch days at our space throughout the year so check the website for details.

 *Please refrain from using violent imagery, profanity or nudity in your panels.
 Thank you*